Christian Schroeder de Witt

 Supervision

 Please contact me if you are interested in working with me.
-I supervise undergraduate projects, master’s theses, and co-supervise Ph.D. projects in a wide range of topics in both deep multi-agent learning, and information security.
+I supervise undergraduate projects, master’s theses, and co-supervise Ph.D. projects in a wide range of topics in both deep multi-agent learning,

-Some of my students and mentees include:
+Some of my current students and mentees include:

 • Khaulat Abdulhakeem (mentee, now MS Education Data Science at Stanford University)